NiklasGustafsson/vscode-swagger/README.md

 There is no installer for this plugin.
 Instead, you copy three files in place.

-Under your VS Code home folder, create a 'swaggerpreview' folder.
+Under your VS Code home folder, create a 'swaggerpreview' folder under 'extensions'.
 The home folder is found under ~/ on Linux and OS X, under %USERPROFILE% on Windows.
 Then, create a folder swaggerpreview/out/src, copy the files from the out/src directory in this repo, and the package.json file into the top-level 'swaggerpreview' folder.

 Restart VS Code, open a Swagger file, and press F1.
 This should pop open the command prompt.
 The command to look for is named 'Swagger Preview.'
 When selected, it should create a second window pane and display a rendering of the Swagger data as documentation-style HTML.